Limited company: One of the most common legal forms

 The General Meeting

 The Annual General Meeting of Shareholders is the primary body of an SA.
 The General Meeting determines the articles of association, elects the Board of Directors and the statutory auditor, accepts or rejects the annual report, and rules on the use of the company earnings.
-In the event that the balance sheet shows a loss, the Board of Directors must immediately convene the General Meeting and request measures to balance the accounts.
+In the occurrence of a capital loss, the Board of Directors may take measures itself or may convene a General Meeting of Shareholders (Art.
+725a CO).
 If the company is insolvent, the Board of Directors – or the statutory auditor – must inform the court.

 Top of page